 (2) Clinical hyperandrogenism: Modified Ferriman and Gallway (mFG) score of 6 or higher.

-(3) Polycystic ovaries: presence of >10 cysts, 2-8 mm in diameter, usually combined with increased ovarian volume of >10 cm, and an echo-dense stroma in pelvic ultrasound scan.
+(3) Polycystic ovaries: the presence of >10 cysts, 2-8 mm in diameter, usually combined with the increased ovarian volume of >10 cm, and an echo-dense stroma in a pelvic ultrasound scan.

 Out of 460 girls, one (0.22%) had oligo/amenorrhea with clinical hyperandrogenism, 29 (6.30%) had oligomenorrhea with polycystic ovaries, one (0.22%) had polycystic ovaries with clinical hyperandrogenism and 11 (2.39%) had oligomenorrhea with polycystic ovaries in the presence of clinical hyperandrogenism.

-This clearly indicates that there is an increasing need to spread awareness regarding PCOS on early diagnosis & treatment by holding seminars.
+This clearly indicates an increasing need to spread awareness regarding PCOS on early diagnosis & treatment by holding seminars.

 Lifestyle Management Tips

-- Shift your diet to high-fibre foods to manage insulin resistance by slowing down digestion and reducing the impact of sugar on the blood.
+- Shift your diet to high-fibre foods to manage insulin resistance by slowing digestion and reducing sugar’s impact on the blood.
 Great options for high-fibre foods include broccoli, cauliflower and sprouts, red leaf lettuce, green and red peppers, beans and lentils, tomatoes, spinach, almonds and walnuts, olive oil, fruits, such as blueberries and strawberries, and fatty fish high in omega-3 fatty acids, such as salmon.

-- Aim for five small meals, which helps metabolise food and in maintaining weight.
+- Aim for five small meals, which help metabolize food and in maintaining weight.

-You can consult a gynaecologist if the problem persists.
+You can consult a gynecologist if the problem persists.